 The University provides reasonable accommodation of qualified individuals with mental and/or physical disabilities whose needs are made known.
-A student seeking an accommodation should contact his or her academic advisor or Disability Support Services.
+A student seeking an accommodation should contact Disability Support Services.
 Faculty should not provide accommodations to students who have not been certified by the DSS Office for accommodations and should contact the DSS Office for further information.
-Faculty and staff seeking an accommodation should contact his or her supervisor or Human Resources; the Reasonable Accommodation policy is available by following the link below:
+Faculty and staff seeking an accommodation should contact their supervisor or Human Resources.

+The Reasonable Accommodation policy is available by following the link below: Reasonable Accommodation